WHET YOUR APPETITE

 With its many groups of indigenous peoples that fiercely maintain centuries old traditions, from style of dress to religious practice to their original Maya languages, a journey through Chiapas offers a window into living and well as ancient Maya culture.
 Bask in colonial San Cristobal’s pastel colors, rustic charm and evocative markets and meet local friends and hosts along the way who grant us privileged insiders’ access into the cultural heart of their vibrant region.

-Our fixed departure, small group programs in Chiapas often coincide with one the region’s spectacular local festivals.
-One such event is the carnival celebration n the deeply traditional indigenous town of San Juan Chamula, where it is celebrated with feasts, visits to sacred shrines, the ‘jaguar dance’ and dozens of men running across a burning thatch to achieve ritual purification.
+While we can tailor a trip here at nearly any time, for those with flexible travel windows we recommend coinciding your trip with one the region’s spectacular local festivals.
+One such event is the carnival celebration n the deeply traditional indigenous town of San Juan Chamula, where it is celebrated with feasts, visits to sacred shrines, the jaguar dance and dozens of men running across a burning thatch to achieve ritual purification.
 While few foreigners ever experience them, the colorful festivals of Chiapas are amongst the most vivid expressions of folkloric tradition in all of Mexico.

 LIFE AT GROUND LEVEL